The Trust-Forum project

 what I am thinking of is PHPMyEvents.

-idea is to not make big tables with days, hours, weeks and months as
+The idea is to not make big tables with days, hours, weeks and

-rows and colums, but simply make a list of events of interest to the
+months as rows and colums, but simply make a list of events of

-user, in chronological order with the closest coming ones displayed on
+interest to the user, in chronological order with the closest coming

 Here are the specifications:

-be too many (with many users), so they will be split into different
+would be too many (with many users), so they will be split into

 There are two kinds of sources: "personal" sources and "official"